gyurisc/gyurisc.github.io/source/_posts/2016-08-26-getting-started-with-handsontable.markdown

         </script>
 ```

-First, we create a structure called data and fill it with our stock data that we would like to display in our table.
+First, we create our data structure that we would like to display in our table.

 Then, we get the placeholder div and call  the init function of the Handsontable library.
 In the init function, we pass the placeholder div and some other parameters like our data and the names of our columns.